A multifractional option pricing formula: Abstract

 \section{Abstract}

 Fractional Brownian motion has become a standard tool to address long-range dependence in financial time series.
 However, a constant memory parameter is too restrictive to address different market conditions.
 Here we model the price fluctuations using a multifractional Brownian motion assuming that the Hurst exponent is a time-deterministic function.
 Through the multifractional Ito calculus, both the related transition density function and the analytical European Call option pricing formula are obtained.
-The empirical performance of the multifractional Black-Scholes models is tested and appears superior to its fractional and standard counterparts.
+The empirical performance of the multifractional Black-Scholes model is tested by calibration of option market quotes for the SPX index and offers best fit than its counterparts based on standard and fractional Brownian motions.

 \textit{Keywords}: Multifractional Brownian motion, Hurst exponent, Long-range dependence, European option pricing.